francescodestro/vitraPro/README.md

 Destro, F. and Braatz, R. D. (2024).
 Efficient simulation of viral transduction and propagation for biomanufacturing, biorXiv.
 DOI: 10.1101/2024.03.30.587435_Mol

 ## License
 The code in this repository is provided under a CC BY-NC-ND 4.0 license, as detailed in the `LICENSE` file.
+All rights related to the files `influenza_data.mat` and `sim_output_rudiger.mat` contained in the folder `Case studies/CS_3` and subfolders belong to the owners of the repository `github.com/ModIAV/STV_DIP_Coinfection`.